dickwolff/Export-To-Ghostfolio/README.md

 ### System requirements

 To run the Docker container you need to have [Docker](https://docs.docker.com/get-docker/) installed on your machine.
-The image is publishe to [Docker Hub](https://hub.docker.com/repository/docker/dickwolff/export-to-ghostfolio/).
+The image is publishe to [Docker Hub](https://hub.docker.com/r/dickwolff/export-to-ghostfolio).
+Contrary to the locally run version of the tool, the containerized version tries to determine which file type to process by looking to the header line inside the file.
+So there is no need to specify which converter to use.

  You can then run the image like:

 ```
 docker run -d -v /C/.../docker_in:/var/e2g-input -v /C/.../docker_out:/var/e2g-output --env GHOSTFOLIO_ACCOUNT_ID=xxxxxxx dickwolff/export-to-ghostfolio